IT’S A BEST BUY BECAUSE:

 EPA estimates for the 4-cylinder are 19 mpg city/25 mpg highway with rear-wheel drive and 19/24 with 4-wheel drive.
 Numbers for the V6 are 18/25 with rear-wheel drive and 17/24 with 4-wheel drive.
 The diesel is rated at 20/30 with 2WD and 19/28 with 4WD.
 In Consumer Guide® testing, a diesel-powered SLT Crew Cab averaged 24.8 mpg in 70-percent highway driving, and a V6-powered Denali Crew Cab averaged 21.6 mpg in 75-percent highway driving.

 VALUE IN CLASS

 The GMC Canyon faces strong competition from class rivals, but continues to achieve Best Buy status because of its broad model lineup, available diesel engine, and the availability of a full-time 4WD system.
-The luxurious Denali trim level and the respectable fuel economy of the 3.6 V6/8-speed powertrain are attractive as well.
+The luxurious Denali and new-for-2021 AT4 trim levels are attractive as well, as is the respectable fuel economy of the 3.6 V6/8-speed powertrain.
 Pricing on top-line Canyon models reaches into the territory of full-size trucks that offer more passenger space and cargo/hauling capacity.
 However, for shoppers who need a truck that’s more economical and easier to maneuver, the Canyon is a great choice.

 |BODY STYLES||Extended Cab and Crew Cab|